 Some municipalities may have more asset classes than identified in the chart.
 It is anticipated that as a municipality completes their initial asset class, they will gain momentum and proceed to complete all asset classes.

-The Guide to CCBF Agreement Requirements expands on the approved recommendations for tiers, measures and targets and provides general guidance to assist municipalities as they work towards achieving the measures and targets.
+The Guide to CCBF Agreement Requirements expands on the approved recommendations for tiers, goals, measures and targets and provides general guidance to assist municipalities as they work towards achieving the asset management goals.